BryanChiu/Mactivision/designdoc.md

 * During the internal and external phase of development the project will go under rigorous testing from the programmers and play testers.
 Results from testing will likely change the design of the modules to improve code quality, user interface design and game design.

+* Duration of the mini-games will change.
+Currently, the target length is 30-60 seconds per mini-game, however that time will change depends on the game and what player ability the game is measuring.

+* End condition of the mini-games will change.
+An end condition is a win condition that simply allows the player to move on.
+It does not matter if the player "wins" or not.
+In general, the end condition will be time, but other conditions may exist depending on the mini-game.
+For example, if they player is told to collect or remove X things and they do so under the time allotted.

 # 2. Unlikely Changes

 * JSON data structure is used as input to initialize the battery and as output for measurement data.
 This may change to another format, for example YAML or XML in future.
 This change depends on the needs of the researchers administrating the battery.
-As the data manager manages convert JSON files into a presentable manner it unlikely for research will want a change in data formats.
+Because the data manager manages convert JSON files into a presentable manner, it unlikely that researchers will want a change in data formats.

 * A database may be required to store the data instead of using JSON or other data structures in the long term.
 However, that is currently outside the scope of this project.

 * There is currently no plan to include functionality to handle the scenario where the player stops playing the games during the middle of the battery.
 The administrator of the battery will have to decide if the data collected so far is sufficient or if the battery should be re administered.
 Similarly, any software crashes or bugs which halt the execution of the battery or any of the mini games will be unrecoverable.
 The battery module contains no functionality to recover from these errors only to report them to the user and administrator.
 All attempts will be made to make the software robust enough for this to be unlikely and for error messages to be helpful to players and administrators so they can make actionable decisions.
 Thankfully, the duration of the battery should be short enough that a battery restart is possible.

 * An unlikely change is the player input devices.
-Because of Covid 19 most of the players will be completing a battery using a browser and a keyboard.
+Because of Covid-19 most of the players will be completing a battery using a browser and a keyboard.
 The supervisors of the project hope to be able to add more input types in future, however that will mostly be attempted after Mactivision has submitted their final work.
 Therefore, it is unlikely that keyboard will change before work is completed.
 However, since the future of the project will likely add new inputs all efforts have been made, now, to accommodate different input devices.
 Using Unity to abstract player inputs into actions like "left", "right" and "fire 1" instead of "pad-up", "right arrow", "trigger 2" make accommodating different yet similar input devices trivial.
 Different kinds of input devices like motion controls and mice can't be mapped as nicely and will require new modules.

+* While sound effects will be included in mini-games to help with gamification, music which might continue throughout a mini-game will not be included.

 # 3. List of Concepts
 <!-- A list of concepts pertaining to your problem domain, and whether these concepts are design-time entities or run-time entities.